Starter Day, Twickenham

 Tutor: Elen Lewis

-Begin your Dark Angels journey with a Starter Day.
-A series of thoughtful and provocative exercises will leave you newly inspired and confident in your writing.
-And, a strong advocate for better writing at work.
+Begin your Dark Angels journey with a Starter Day and experiment with interesting exercises.
+You'll come away inspired and confident in your own writing and an advocate for better writing in business.

 Venue & facilities

 Strawberry Hill House was the retreat of Horace Walpole, a man of letters who happened to coin one of Dark Angels’ favourite words, ‘serendipity’.
 The Dark Angels starter day includes a private tour of this extraordinary house.

 Britain’s finest example of Georgian Gothic Revival architecture and interior decoration, Strawberry Hill began life in 1698 as a modest house, built by the coachman of the Earl of Bradford.
 It was transformed into ‘a little Gothic castle’ by Horace Walpole, the son of England’s first Prime Minister.

 Between 1747 and 1792 Walpole doubled its size, creating Gothic rooms and adding towers and battlements in fulfilment of his dream.
 Full of atmosphere and literary associations, Strawberry Hill is a place to awaken even the weariest of imaginations.